-- In winter rainfall environments, dags are the biggest cause of breech strike in sheep. - Dags are moderately heritable ...progress is possible but slow.
+- In winter rainfall environments, dags are the biggest cause of breech strike in sheep. - · Review your worm management program to reduce dags. - Dags are moderately heritable ... progress is possible but slow.

-The imperative and incentive for selecting for plain-bodied sheep is all associated with mulesing.
-The rewards will tend to come from labour saving and easier management, i.e. no mulesing, less dags, easier crutching, less flystrike, higher lamb growth post-marking and possibly less chemical application.
+The rewards for selecting for plain-bodied sheep will come from labour saving and easier management, i.e. no mulesing, less dags, easier crutching, less flystrike, improved reproduction, higher lamb growth post-marking and possibly less chemical application.

-Selecting for plain-bodied Merinos also has many additional benefits including improved reproduction and less body strike.
-Continue to select for fleece cut and quality along with plain bodied traits to achieve a valuable fleece sheep that doesn't cost in extra care.
+Continue to select for fleece cut and quality along with plain-bodied traits, such as fleece rot, to achieve a valuable fleeced sheep that doesn't cost in extra care.

-Sheep that are genetically less prone to flystrike are the sheep of the future, it need not be the distant future if the woolgrower pays attention to selection.
+Sheep that are genetically less prone to flystrike are the sheep of the future - it need not be the distant future if the woolgrower pays attention to selection.